Diesel emissions scandal: Jeep

+Ram

+In December 2023, Cummins was fined $1.675 billion by the US Justice Department for violations of the Clean Air Act.
+Cummins was found to have installed devices designed to bypass or disable emissions controls on 960,000 Dodge and Stellantis RAM pickup truck diesel engines between 2013 and 2023.
+It will also pay $325 million in remedies and recalls.

 Renault

 Renault issued press statements reaffirming their vehicles' compliance with all regulations and legislation for the markets in which they operate in 2015.
 Headquarters of Renault and Peugeot were raided by fraud investigators in January and April 2016, respectively.
 Renault subsequently recalled 15,000 cars for emission testing and fixing.